 Volunteer Training Devotion: Learning From a Little One

-Use this devotion at a volunteer training to help volunteer teachers get in touch with the fun of being a child, and to challenge them to be learners and teachers in their classrooms.
-Allow approximately 15 minutes.
+Use this approximately 15-minute devotion at a volunteer training to help volunteer teachers get in touch with the fun of being a child.
+Challenge them to be learners and teachers in their classrooms.

-• Read Matthew 18:2-5, and think about what it means to be like a little child.
+- Read Matthew 18:2-5, and think about what it means to be like a little child.
+Jot down your personal discoveries.

-• Gather your supplies: each participant needs one Bible, one piece of paper, one pencil, and one pair of children’s scissors.
+- Gather your supplies: each participant needs a Bible, one piece of paper, a pencil, and a pair of children’s scissors.

-• Arrange to hold this session in a preschool classroom with smaller tables and chairs (or move smaller furniture into your meeting room) to help your volunteer teachers “become like little children.”
+- Arrange to host this session in a preschool classroom with smaller tables and chairs (or move smaller furniture into your meeting room) to help your volunteer teachers “become like little children.”
 Keep some larger chairs handy for people who need them.
-Have chairs pre-set around the tables to automatically form groups of four or five as everyone arrives and finds a seat.
+Set chairs around the tables to automatically form groups of four or five as everyone arrives and finds a seat.

-• Decorate your room by hanging large pictures of children on the walls.
-Consider investing in pictures of children from around the world that can be used later in a missions education program.
-Place stuffed animals and children’s toys throughout the room.
+- Decorate your room by hanging large pictures of children on the walls.
+If not already present, place stuffed animals and children’s toys throughout the room.

-• For a snack, place bowls of Hershey’s Hugs and Kisses chocolate candies on each table, and allow everyone to help themselves.
+- For a snack, place bowls of Hershey’s Hugs and Kisses chocolate candies on each table so everyone can help themselves.
 Serve fresh-baked cookies and glasses of ice-cold milk.
 You might even have a milk-mustache contest!

 Volunteer Training Devotion: Learning From a Little One